 It installs in just one click but you may need to move back and forth between Codacy and GitHub if it requires additional permissions.

-After installing it for a project, it has to be enabled by a user with project access on GitHub.
-For private projects, this user will by default become the GitHub user that Codacy will use to comment and create issues on GitHub.
-For public projects, comments made by Codacy will appear as coming from codacy-bot.
+After installing it for a repository, it has to be enabled by a user with repository access on GitHub.
+For private repositories, this user will by default become the GitHub user that Codacy will use to comment and create issues on GitHub.
+For public repositories, comments made by Codacy will appear as coming from codacy-bot.

 Enabling GitHub integration

-Once the integration is enabled, you will see additional options when browsing the existing issues on the project:
+Once the integration is enabled, you will see additional options when browsing the existing issues on the repository:

 Enabling Pull Request Status, Pull Request Comment or Pull Request Summary Codacy will automatically update pull requests on GitHub with additional information when accepting pull requests.